Mathematics -- an imagined tool for rational cognition: How mathematics is applied

 \section{How mathematics is applied}

-It remains to explain in more detail, how is it possible that something imagined can contribute to rational cognition of the world?
+Here I will explain in detail how is it possible that something imagined can contribute to rational cognition of the world?
 At the beginning of Section 7 I stated that we can use mathematical models directly or indirectly.
-There I also stated how mathematical models are used indirectly.
+In the same paragraph I also stated how mathematical models are used indirectly.
 I think their indirect use is clear enough, so in this section I will only deal with the direct use of mathematical models.